 While living and teaching in Australia, Katherine founded Einstein's Planet, an English literacy centre in the prestigious North Shore of Sydney.
 Although many native speakers were initially sceptical of a Singaporean-run English school, the effectiveness of the methodology spoke for itself.
 Einstein's Planet's curriculum was so well received that the little school grew exponentially within three years, just by word of mouth.
 Students who graduated from the primary school programmes requested secondary school classes, and even native speakers were turning up to learn how to write well for their scholarship examinations.

-Many students went from borderline cases to scoring Distinctions and High Distinctions at the annual UNSW Writing and English Competitions.
-Many of Katherine's students also gained entry into "Opportunity Class" in primary schools, which accepts only exceptional students (much like GEP in Singapore).
-The little Singaporean-run English school became an urban legend in many immigrant communities of Sydney, and there were year-long waiting lists for classes at her Einstein's Planet.
+Many students went from borderline cases to scoring Distinctions and High Distinctions in the annual UNSW Writing and English Competitions.
+Many of Katherine's students also gained entry into "Opportunity Class" in primary schools, which accepts only exceptional students (much like the GEP in Singapore).
+The little Singaporean-run English school became an urban legend in many immigrant communities in Sydney, and there were year-long waiting lists for classes at Einstein's Planet.

 Her Continued Pursuit of Excellence in Singapore

 In 2011, Katherine and her family decided to put down roots in Singapore.
-With the help of professional Singaporean teachers, curriculum specialists, and academics, she has further enhanced her enrichment programmes to suit the needs of local students.
+With the help of professional Singaporean teachers, curriculum specialists and academics, she further enhanced her enrichment programmes to suit the needs of local students.
 Katherine opened The Write Connection (TWC) out of her passion for teaching English and writing.
-Another personal reason is to provide her own young daughters with world-class instruction in English learning.
+Another personal reason was to provide her own young daughters with world-class instruction in English learning.

-The programmes at TWC are pedagogically sound and the methods that Katherine has advocated from the start are focused on building bridges to help individuals in their learning and personal development (please see testimonials).
-The unique culture at her school means that she does not only recruit technically competent teachers, but teachers who are dedicated to their chosen profession.
+The programmes at TWC are pedagogically sound and the methods that Katherine has advocated from the start are focused on building bridges to help individuals in their learning and personal development (please see testimonials here).
+The unique culture at TWC is a result of recruiting teachers who are not only technically competent but also dedicated to their chosen profession.
 Katherine believes in setting high but realistic standards for teachers and students.
 She encourages everyone to reach for the moon because, even if they miss, they will land among the stars.
 This, her favourite encouragement, has stood her in good stead.